swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 The [consume operator](https://github.com/apple/swift-evolution/blob/main/proposals/0377-parameter-ownership-modifiers.md)
-must be used to explicitly end the value's lifetime using its `deinit` if `forget` is used to conditionally destroy the value on other paths through the method.
+must be used to explicitly end the value's lifetime using its `deinit` if `suppressdeinit` is used to conditionally destroy the value on other paths through the method.

 ```
-@noncopyable
-struct MemoryBuffer {
+struct MemoryBuffer: ~Copyable {
   private var address: UnsafeRawPointer

   init(size: Int) throws {